 The cost to retrieve a vehicle from either of the impound lots is $150.
 Only cash, debit cards or Master Card and Visa credit cards will be accepted.
 Motorists picking up their towed vehicles must present a valid driver's license, proof of ownership (registration, a tag receipt, etc.) and proof of current insurance.

 Most vehicles are towed because of parking violations.
 The Mobile Police Department will begin closing streets in the downtown area one hour before each scheduled parade.
 Non-parking areas will be designated by signage, including special gold Mardi Gras "No Parking" signs along the parade routes.

 RV parking on the medians along Claiborne and Canal Streets is prohibited.
 There will be RV parking underneath I-10 at Canal and Water Streets for a fee.

 Police are emphasizing that parents make every effort to place an identity card in their child's pocket in the event they become separated from each other.
 The card should provide the name of the child, address, telephone contact numbers and the name of a relative.

 In the event parents and children are separated, children should be instructed to go to the nearest police officer.
-Police will attempt to contact the parents and the children will be taken to the downtown mini-precinct at 320 Dauphin Street until they can be reunited.
+Police will attempt to contact the parents and the children will be taken to Central Precinct located at 55 N. Water Street until they can be reunited.